pedromedley/website/content/blog/insomnia-plus-beta.md

 **end-to-end encrypted**, meaning that all data is first encrypted in the app before sending it to the server.

+### Encryption Overview
-Data is encrypted with a key that is derived from your account password (which is not stored on the server), meaning that Insomnia (or any other third party) cannot read or access your data.
-This is crucial for Insomnia users, because Insomnia data can contain important API keys, usernames, and passwords.
+Data is encrypted with a key that is derived from your account password (which is never sent to the server), meaning that Insomnia (or any third party) cannot read your data.
+Privacy is crucial for Insomnia users, because requests often contain important API keys, usernames, and passwords.

+In case you're curious, or need more information, there will be a future article explaining encryption and security in more detail.

 ## Team Collaboration